oTree-org/otree-core/README.rst

         Log in with this admin login and enter the admin panel with the URL:
     /admin/

-How to log into the system:
+How to log into the system as a player:
 ::
     To log in as a player:
        1. create a session/game